npm/npmo-docs/cli/configuration.md

 ## Single Sign-On Authentication (SAML, OAuth 2.0)

-When using a SSO provider for authentication, you need to validate your session with SSO provider.
+When using a SSO provider for authentication, you need to validate your session with a SSO provider.

 The flag `--auth-type` allows you to delegate to a SSO provider during login.